 Riding in Different Kinds Of Weather

-When we drive a car, the only weather conditions we pay attention to are the extremes, like harsh snow, down pouring rain, hot or cold.
+When driving a car, we typically focus on extreme weather conditions, such as harsh snow, heavy rain, hot weather, or cold weather.
 Most of us have learned to adjust to different kinds of weather conditions and drive on.

 Yet when it comes to riding a motorcycle, we have to approach this subject in a whole new way.
-For example, for a quick drive to the store and back, in the car you probably wouldn’t grab a pair of gloves or even a jacket.
+For instance, when you’re just heading out for a quick drive to the store and back, you probably wouldn’t think to grab a pair of gloves or even a jacket.
 But on a motorcycle, that same ride would require not only gloves but maybe a completely different outfit!

-So let’s talk about some of the things to think about in order to be better prepared for riding in any weather, especially if the weather changes during our ride!
+So let’s talk about some key considerations to be better prepared for riding in any weather, especially if the weather changes during our ride!

 The clothes you wear

 Your body is a functioning part of the motorcycle.
-Much of the control we rely on depends on our being comfortable with regard to body temperature and ease of movement.
-If you are an ATGATT (all the gear, all the time) kind of person, you will need different gear for hot and cold days and anything in-between.
+Much of the control we rely on depends on our being comfortable with body temperature and ease of movement.
+If you are an ATGATT (all the gear, all the time) kind of person, you will need different gear for hot and cold days and anything in between.
 I covered some of this in a different blog.
 So for now, keep in mind you want to stay warm on a cold day, cool on a hot day, and have freedom of movement at all times.
-It’s tempting to just jump on the bike and go.
+It’s tempting to jump on the bike and go.
 I can’t count the number of times I have not dressed warmly enough for a ride and regretted it.
-In fact, I remember once I started out on a ride and saw the temperature drop 15 degrees in a span of 30 minutes.
+In fact, I recall a time when I was out on a ride and noticed the temperature drop 15 degrees in just 30 minutes.
 That kind of change can drastically affect your ride if you are not ready for it.

-Great rule of thumb, on cold days layer up and have a way to take off layers and store them on your bike, in a saddle bag, or even in a backpack.
+A great rule of thumb is to layer up on cold days and have a way to remove layers and store them on your bike, in a saddle bag, or even in a backpack.
 On a warm day, bring along an extra layer such as a thermal shirt or warmer gloves.
 Prepare to be flexible, as the weather can change during the ride!

 How you ride